-The Campus Dialogue is typically held once or twice a semester at the Lone Star Dining Room located in the Kenneth P. Walker Dinning Services Building.
+The Campus Dialogue is typically held once or twice a semester in the Arrowhead Room of the Gooch One-Stop Student Center on the Corsicana campus.
 All students are invited to attend.
-At this meeting, students have the opportunity to share their concerns, compliments and suggestions to members of the Navarro College Student Government Association and administration.
+At this meeting, students have the opportunity to share their concerns, compliments and suggestions to members of the Navarro College Student Government Association and to the administration of Navarro College.